-Each stage is a minimum of 24 hours, but could take longer.
+Each stage is a minimum of 24 hours, but could take longer, depending on how activities affect the way you feel.
 Since each concussion is unique, people will progress at different rates.
-For most people, symptoms improve within four weeks.
+For most people, symptoms improve within one to four weeks.
 If you have had a concussion before, you may take longer to heal the next time.

-If symptoms last longer than four weeks, your doctor should consider referring you to a healthcare professional who is an expert in the management of concussion.
+If symptoms are persistent (i.e., last longer than four weeks in youth under 18 years), your doctor should consider referring you to a healthcare professional who is an expert in the management of concussion.